8 min read·April 22, 2026

 • You need live data and have the budget: Ahrefs or Semrush.

-• You need live data on a tighter budget with variable volume: DataForSEO.
+• You need live data with variable volume and no monthly minimum: DataForSEO.

 • You need daily-ish freshness and only care about links: Majestic.

-Most developers who land on the Ahrefs pricing page don't actually need live data.
-They need accurate backlink metrics for a domain they're analyzing, and those don't change meaningfully between quarterly snapshots.
-For that use case, paying $1,499/mo is like buying a commercial dishwasher for a studio apartment — the spec is real, the need isn't.
+Most developers who land on Ahrefs pricing don't actually need live data.
+They need accurate backlink metrics for domains they're analyzing, and those don't change meaningfully between quarterly snapshots.
+For that use case, $1,499/mo is like renting a commercial kitchen to make toast — the equipment is real, the need isn't.

-Start with what your use case actually requires and work backwards to the tool.
+Start with what your use case actually requires.
 The answer is usually simpler — and cheaper — than Ahrefs.

 RankParse gives you 100 free credits to start — no card required.
 Try it here.